openshift/pagerduty-short-circuiter/README.md

 - Users can acknowledge incidents assigned to them.
 - Users can query who is oncall for each escalation.
 - Users can query when are they scheduled next for oncall.
-- `pdcli` requires zero configuration, just one-time login is required.
+- `kite` requires zero configuration, just one-time login is required.

 ## Prerequisites